ohiislambd/teaching_did_spring26/README.md

 # Introduction

-When introducing the difference-in-differences (DiD) method in Economics of Education, it is often helpful to begin with intuition before turning to regression.
+When introducing the difference-in-differences (DiD) method in Economics of Education, we begin with intuition before turning to regression.
 This tutorial follows a step-by-step approach.
 We first examine outcomes visually, then organize them in a simple table, and finally connect that setup to a regression model.
-The goal is to help students understand how the DiD estimate captures the additional change in outcomes for the treated group relative to the control group.
+The goal is to help you understand how the DiD estimate captures the additional change in outcomes for the treated group relative to the control group.

 # Learning Goals